Best Case Interview Books: 18 Books Ranked (2026)

 Even older casebooks contain valuable cases.
 The techniques don't change.

 Reading case interview books is not the same as preparing for case interviews.
-Here's how to actually use them.
+Follow the six steps below to turn what you read into skills that hold up under interview pressure.

 Step 1: Learn Strategies First